techlahoma/broadcasting/teams.md

   * Carlos Moreno, Dodzi Dzakuma, Kristin Garcia, Matt Woods, **need more volunteers**
   * [#content-marketing](https://techlahoma.slack.com/messages/content-marketing)
 * Responsibilities
-  * Coordinate with the marketing committee to promote our content on Twitch and YouTube
+  * Coordinate with the marketing committee to promote our Twitch and YouTube content
   * Create video content for the purpose of marketing, such as member interviews

 ### Fundraising Content Team